Kowshik0514/FindIt_App/README.md

 The server logs a message when started.

+> **⚠️ Note:**
-**Note**: We deployed our server in Render which is a Free platform for deploying, so the it takes around fifty seconds when the server runs for the first time in a while.
+> We deployed our server on Render, a free platform for deployment.
+Please note that it may take around ***1-2 minutes*** for the server to start when accessed for the first time after a period of inactivity.

 ## Contribution